salsify/action-release-gem/README.md

 - `conclusion`: Indicates if the gem was released or not (values: 'success', 'skipped')
 - `release-id`: The id of the GitHub release
 - `version`: The version of the gem

+## Development

+To run locally you can create a pre-release in a gem and run `release.rb`.
+For example:

+- `cd test_gem`
+- Change the version (it is best to use a pre-release like `0.1.0.action-test.1`)
+- Run the release action: `ruby ~/action-release-gem/release.rb`

+_Note: Unless the `ACTION_ENV` environment variable is set to "production", the action will *not* try to update your gem/bundler configuration but it *will* try to release the gem if the correct secrets are present._